doingandlearning/python-intro-nov-2024/labs/08-lab-containers.md

 ---

 Incorporate this list of guesses into your existing game to track and display the guesses after the game concludes.

+---

+Possible extensions:

+- Feedback After Each Guess: After each guess, provide more specific feedback on how close the guess is to the target.
+- Hint System: After three incorrect attempts, offer a hint by specifying if the target number is in the upper or lower half of the range.
+- Play Again Option: At the end of each game, allow the user to decide if they want to play again.